Bram Stoker's Dracula (1992 film): Reception

-Critical reaction
+Critical response

-On Rotten Tomatoes, the film holds an approval rating of 78% based on 67 critics with an average rating of 6.90/10.
-The site's consensus reads, "Overblown in the best sense of the word, Francis Ford Coppola's vision of Bram Stoker's Dracula rescues the character from decades of campy interpretations—and features some terrific performances to boot."
+On Rotten Tomatoes, the film holds an approval rating of 69% based on 124 reviews, with an average rating of 6.4/10.
+The site's critics consensus reads, "Overblown in the best sense of the word, Francis Ford Coppola's vision of Bram Stoker's Dracula rescues the character from decades of campy interpretations—and features some terrific performances to boot."
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Vincent Canby described the film as having been created with the "enthusiasm of a precocious film student who has magically acquired a master's command of his craft."
-Richard Corliss said, "Coppola brings the old spook story alive ...
+Richard Corliss said, "Coppola brings the old spook story alive [...]
 Everyone knows that Dracula has a heart; Coppola knows that it is more than an organ to drive a stake into.
 To the director, the count is a restless spirit who has been condemned for too many years to interment in cruddy movies.
 This luscious film restores the creature's nobility and gives him peace."
-Alan Jones in Radio Times said, "Eerie, romantic and operatic, this exquisitely mounted revamp of the undead legend is a supreme artistic achievement ... as the tired count who has overdosed on immortality, Gary Oldman's towering performance holds centre stage and burns itself into the memory."
+Alan Jones in Radio Times said, "Eerie, romantic and operatic, this exquisitely mounted revamp of the undead legend is a supreme artistic achievement [...] as the tired count who has overdosed on immortality, Gary Oldman's towering performance holds centre stage and burns itself into the memory."

 Roger Ebert awarded the film 3 out of 4 stars, writing, "I enjoyed the movie simply for the way it looked and felt.
 Production designers Dante Ferretti and Thomas Sanders have outdone themselves.
 The cinematographer, Michael Ballhaus, gets into the spirit so completely he always seems to light with shadows."
 Ebert did, however, voice criticisms over the film's "narrative confusions and dead ends".
 Jonathan Rosenbaum said the film suffered from a "somewhat dispersed and overcrowded story line" but that it "remains fascinating and often affecting thanks to all its visual and conceptual energy."
 Kenneth Turan of the Los Angeles Times called the film "not particularly scary, not very sexy and dramatically over the top", criticizing the tone and several of the casting decisions.
 Tom Hibbert of Empire was unimpressed.
-Awarding the film 2 out of 5 stars, he said, "Has a film ever promised so much yet delivered so little? ... all we're left with is an overly long bloated adaptation, instead of what might have been a gothic masterpiece."
-Geoffrey O'Brien of The New York Review of Books also had reservations: "[T]he romantic make-over of Dracula registers as little more than a marketing device designed to exploit the attractiveness of the movie's youthful cast ... [it] rolls on a patina of the 'feel-good' uplift endemic in recent Hollywood movies."
+Awarding the film 2 out of 5 stars, he said, "Has a film ever promised so much yet delivered so little? [...] all we're left with is an overly long bloated adaptation, instead of what might have been a gothic masterpiece."
+Geoffrey O'Brien of The New York Review of Books also had reservations: "[T]he romantic make-over of Dracula registers as little more than a marketing device designed to exploit the attractiveness of the movie's youthful cast [...] [it] rolls on a patina of the 'feel-good' uplift endemic in recent Hollywood movies."

-Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.